Psychology and Human Services, BS

 3. Complete all requirements for the Psychology and Human Services B.S.

-4. All program policies apply, including: no more than two grades of D in upper-division courses are allowed (upper-division courses are all courses other than those of Areas A through F; 1000- or 2000- level courses used in the upper division are included in this restriction).
+4. All program policies apply, including: no more than two grades of D in upper-division courses are allowed (upper-division courses are all courses other than those of CORE IMPACTS; 1000- or 2000- level courses used in the upper division are included in this restriction).

 Program Requirements